amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Specified by `"mesh type`" of `"read mesh file`".

-.. _mesh-type-read-mesh-file-spec:
+.. _mesh-read-mesh-file-spec:
-.. admonition:: mesh-type-read-mesh-file-spec
+.. admonition:: mesh-read-mesh-file-spec

     * `"file`" ``[string]`` filename of a pre-generated mesh file
     * `"format`" ``[string]`` format of pre-generated mesh file.
 One of: